-The Ohio Supreme Court has ruled on how blood samples used in the prosecution of an OVI (operating a motor vehicle while under the influence of alcohol) case must be stored, refrigerated, and used.
+The Ohio Supreme Court has ruled on how blood samples used in the prosecution of an OVI (operating a motor vehicle while under the influence of alcohol or drugs) case must be stored, refrigerated, and used.
 In a surprising reversal, it has cited invalidity in a lower court’s prior decision that stated blood left unrefrigerated for 4 or more hours was unusable as evidence due to potential contamination or deterioration of the sample.
 The Ohio Supreme Court has also declared that blood left unrefrigerated for 5 or less hours is certainly usable and could fully comply with all Department of Health regulations.
 However, it has also requested that the Department of Health provide clearer definitions of how to handle blood specimens for criminal cases with a specific focus on how refrigeration, or the lack thereof, affects a sample.

 This decision comes in reaction to a 2011 case involving a man who was arrested for killing a pedestrian in a drunk driving accident.
 The officer who took his blood sample – which would eventually test at 0.95% blood alcohol concentration (BAC) level – admitted to drawing the blood at 1:50 AM but not refrigerating it until 6 AM at the earliest.
 During his trial, the accused man was able to move to suppress the evidence by arguing that blood uncooled for more than 4 hours would be contaminated and give false results.